InaMinaMynahMo/IntelOneAPI/README.md

 1. IMPORT THE LIBRARIES: The necessary packages and libraries are imported into the python notebook.
 2. PREPROCESSING THE DATA: The provided data is understood and preprocessed according to the requirements.
 3. TRANSFORMATION OF DATA: Includes replacements of cells in the data for better understanding.
 4. PREPARATION OF MODEL: Testing different models and finding the best out of it.
-The machine learning algorithms used here are <br>
+The machine learning algorithms used here are
                          1. DECISION TREE CLASSIFIER which provided an accuracy of 77.27. <br>
                          2. RANDOM FOREST CLASSIFIER which provided an accuracy of 90.45.
 5. INTEl ONE API: Training the model using IntelOneAPI to get better results and faster computation.<br>